An overview of applying for a business innovation grant, including funding rules, categories and participation levels.

 - universities: 80% of full economic costs (as set out by the Je-S application system described below)

 - all other research organisations: 100% of eligible costs

 Research organisations should be non-profit distributing to qualify.
 They should explain how they will disseminate the output of their project research as outlined in the application.

 Research organisations which are engaged in economic activity as part of the project, will be treated as business enterprises for the purposes of funding.

-Universities, higher education institutions (HEIs) and other research organisations which are registered on the Je-S system should submit their costs through this.
-Submitted and approved costs should then be added onto the specific application.
+Universities, higher education institutions (HEIs) and other research organisations which are registered on the Je-S system should submit their costs there.
+Submitted and approved costs should then be added to the specific application.
 These will then be submitted into the competition.

-Only 80% of the FEC is allowable as eligible costs for Je-S applicants.
+Only 80% of the full economic cost (FEC) is allowable as eligible costs for Je-S applicants.
 The remaining 20% should not be shown on the finance table or forms.
 Research costs submitted through Je-S must be in line with business and participation rules.

 Public sector organisation or charity

 Public sector organisations and charities can work with businesses to achieve innovation through knowledge, skills and resources.
 These organisations must not take part in any economic activity or gain economic benefit from a project.
 They can apply for 100% of grant funding for their eligible costs under the following conditions: